 Years of Experience

-Respondents who have been working for five to nine years make $97K annually on average.
-The largest fraction of U.S. Department Of Agriculture people (36 percent) have been working for 20 years or more and earn $50K per year on average.
+Five to nine years of work experience seem to result in median wages of $97K annually.
+Broken down by tenure, the largest share of U.S. Department Of Agriculture employees (33 percent) have 20 years or more of experience and earn $50K per year on average.

-The highest paychecks go to Program Analysts, who earn about $74K per year.
+The highest average salaries go to Program Analysts who bring in close to approximately $74K per year.

 Certifications and Degrees

 In this role, the best-paying skill appears to be Data Analysis; individuals who claim it among their capabilities enjoy a higher median salary of around $80K annually.
-Microsoft Excel is a popular skill in the U.S. Department Of Agriculture workforce; just under a fourth of those surveyed report putting it to use in their jobs.
+It's pretty common to find people here who know Microsoft Excel; roughly one in five consider it a key competency.

 Benefits and Perks

-44 percent have paid vacation, and only about a third of workers can take paid time off for illness.
-The firm looks out for its employees by sponsoring assorted retirement savings plans such as a 401(k) plan and a defined benefit retirement plan.
-U.S. Department Of Agriculture provides health insurance to most survey participants, and a majority of survey participants do receive dental coverage.
-U.S. Department Of Agriculture folks also make good use of life insurance, defined contribution (dc) retirement plan, a defined benefit retirement plan, and supplemental paternity leave.
+44 percent receive paid vacation, and only one in three employees get sick leave.
+With an eye toward the future, U.S. Department Of Agriculture offers several choices in retirement planning such as a 401(k) plan and a defined benefit retirement plan.
+Perks cover health insurance for most respondents and dental coverage for a majority of respondents.
+Advantages of working here also include life insurance, defined contribution (dc) retirement plan, a defined benefit retirement plan, and supplemental paternity leave.